aflin/rampart_docs/source/sql-utils.rst

-A table file (created with tsql or the SQL module and ending in ``.tbl``) from another database or as repaired using ``kdbfchk`` above may be added to the database usin the ``addtable`` command.
+A table file (created with tsql or the SQL module and ending in ``.tbl``) from another database or as repaired using ``kdbfchk`` above may be added to the database using the ``addtable`` command.
 Note that the table must have been created on a similar system (32 vs 64 bit).
 Note also that after adding a table, any indexes which existed on the original table (either from another database, or as repaired by ``kdbfchk``) will need to be recreated.